Erasmus+ Master Degree Loans

 To apply, address yourself to participating national banks, universities or student loan agencies.

-In January 2017, the University of Luxembourg joined the Erasmus+ Master Loan scheme and will allow Master students to defer payment of tuition fees and accommodation costs for two years.
+In January 2017, the University of Luxembourg signed up to the Erasmus+ Master Loan scheme; it intends to allow Master students to defer payment of tuition fees and accommodation costs for two years.
+Check the university's website regularly for news on the availability of the scheme.

 You have to apply through a branch of the banks, the university or online, submitting the following documentation: